linkedin/rest.li/docs/d2_quick_start.md

 To run the client, run the following command in a different terminal
+console:

-console: ../../gradlew runClient
+    ../../gradlew runClient

 # Next Steps

-Congratulations\!
+Congratulations!
 You have finished this tutorial.
-Now you can build your own d2 client/server applications.
+Now you can build your own D2 client/server applications.
 Next, you can learn the advanced features of D2 examples like the following:

-  - Partitioning and sticky routing.
+  - Partitioning and sticky routing
-  - Tuning load balancer.
+  - Tuning load balancer
   - Overriding client properties
-  - and many more.
+  - And many more

-To do so, please check out the examples in restli source code.
+To do so, check out the examples in the Res.tli source code.
 Go to [/example/d2-advanced-examples](https://github.com/linkedin/rest.li/tree/master/examples/d2-advanced-example).